aquinto/INST126/project3/README.md

   tuple = (server, activity, date and time) dict[user] = tuple
  ```
+ It is still important to understand that the data structure we use can change as we continue to implement our solution to our project.

 ## Domain Count
 Using the database structure we defined above this problem wasn't that difficult, it was basically involved us going through our database and splitting the username at the character @ to create a new dictionary that contained the domain as the key and the value would be the number of users attached to that username.